rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    * Added a note that RFC8792-folding of YANG modules can be used if and only if native YANG features (e.g., break line, "+").
    * Added a mention about checks to ensure that YANG modules fit into the line limits of an I-D.
    * Added new text about checks of JSON encoded examples.
+   * Added pointers to the IPv4/IPv6 addresses/prefixes that reserved for documentation
    * Added guidelines for IANA-maintained modules.

 #  Terminology